claudiabg-c/claudiabg-c/README.md

 I currently live in Spain but I'm not tied up here, I would actually love to go live somewhere else for a while :earth_asia:.

-I previously worked as a lawyer in Data Privacy :unlock: but then I decided to change my life and I realized that I prefer developing web sites than scooping through them for privacy leaks.
+I previously worked as a lawyer in Data Privacy :unlock: but then I decided to change my life and I realized that I prefer developing web sites than scooping through them for privacy leaks :mag:.

 I love reading :green_book:, movies :clapper: and videogames🖱️.
 And I also enjoy a lot playing board games and solving puzzles🧩.

 I am always open to new ideas and opportunities.
 You can learn more about me on my [LinkedIn](https://www.linkedin.com/in/claudia-berrocal/) or reach out to me directly through [my email account](mailto:claudia.berrocalgomez@gmail.com)

 ---

 - 💬 Ask me about **HTML5, CSS3, Javascript and React**

 - ⚡ Fun fact: Big Fan of Harry Potter and the wizarding world :mage_woman::sparkles:

 ---